JLC6290/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+**.forEach returns undefined, where as .map returns a new array.
+If you're not using the new array .map creates and/or not using the value .map's callback function returns, use .forEach instead.**

 2. What is the difference between a function and a method?

+**A method is a function defined within an object, thus bound to it.**

 3. What is closure?

+**Closure is the method by which a function's scope encompasses all parent functions' scope up to and including globally, creating a variable namespace for said function.
+This allows the function to reference any of the included variables even when invoked outside their scope.**

 4. Describe the four rules of the 'this' keyword.

+**1. Global binding: The default binding JS will utilize if no other is met. "this" will bind only to objects defined in the global scope.**
+**2. Implicit binding: When "this" is invoked within an object, it will implicitly refer to said object.**
+**3. Explicit binding: When "this" is invoked as a function (read: not a method, as it is defined outside of the object) it must be explicitly called by using the ".call" property.
+It can also be called**
+**4. New binding: When "this" is invoked within a method of a constructor function, it is bound to the creation of new objects by the constructor function by using the "new" keyword when the constructor function is invoked.**

 5. Why do we need super() in an extended class?

+**super() is used to call the parent class and receive all properties passed to its constructor.**

 ## Project Set up